Welcome to RETRO, my personal take on the Forth language. This

 You can manually manage the string lifetime by using s:keep

-to place it into permanent memory or s:temp to copy it to
+to place it into permanent memory or s:temp

 the rotating buffer.